Strata-ai/Social-Distancing-Detector/README.md

 ## Team
-SDD is actively maintained with the help of many amazing contributors.
-Our core team consists of:
+SDD is actively maintained with the help of many amazing contributors

-// PEOPLE GO HERE.

 [Strata.ai](https://sailsjs.com/about) is a strategy and venture building firm focused on the exponentiality of Decision Science, Artificial Intelligence, and Extended Reality.